-A Message from the interim School Chair: Dr. Bert Bras
+A Message from the School Chair: Dr. Samuel Graham

 Welcome to the George W. Woodruff School of Mechanical Engineering at Georgia Tech!

 With approximately 3,000 students, 100 faculty members, and 70 staff members, we are one of the largest mechanical engineering programs in the country.
 We are consistently ranked as one of the top 10 mechanical engineering programs in the U.S. at both the graduate and undergraduate levels and continuously innovate to keep our school at the forefront of engineering education.
 Our size and resources allow us to offer a diversity of educational and research opportunities that enable us to produce highly sought after engineering professionals.
 We offer degrees in both Mechanical and Nuclear Engineering at the undergraduate level and pride ourselves in strong interdisciplinary research activities at the graduate level, leading to the awarding of over 600 B.S., 200 M.S., and 65 Ph.D. degrees annually.